discovery-unicamp/ale-exercise-book/src/ch06-08-abi-recursive-binary-tree.md

 Your function will receive the address of the root of the tree on register a0 and the value being searched on register a1.

+Check the file [example.c](https://github.com/discovery-unicamp/ale-exercise-book/blob/main/reference_code/ch06-08/example.c) to see how your functions will be called.
+The binary tree used in this example is the same as presented in Figure 6.8.1.

 ### Output

 Your function must return on the register a0 the depth of the value if the searched value is present on the tree, 0 otherwise.